Penn State Mont Alto: Arboretum

 The Arboretum at Penn State Mont Alto is an arboretum located on the campus (40.81004°N 77.87744°W).
 It was established on Arbor Day in 1905, just two years after the founding of the Pennsylvania State Forest Academy in Mont Alto.
 According to the college, on that day students searched for native tree species not present on campus, and brought back more than 400 specimens (30 species).
 These original plantings were then augmented by seeds from other trees native to the United States.
 This arboretum continues to provide a training ground for students, as well as a research site for the development of new hybrids.
+In 2008 Bartlett Tree Experts completed a survey of all arboretum specimens and created a searchable online map.
+As of 2014, the arboretum contains over 1,000 trees representing 29 families, 70 genera, and 174 species.

 Athletics

 Penn State Mont Alto teams participate as a member of the United States Collegiate Athletic Association (USCAA).
 The Nittany Lions are a member of the Pennsylvania State University Athletic Conference (PSUAC).
 Men's varsity sports include baseball, basketball, golf, and soccer.
 Women's varsity sports include basketball, golf, soccer, softball, and volleyball.
 Mont Alto also offers cheerleading as a club sport.